What Do I Tell My Children About Sandy Hook?

 My husband urges me to talk to my kids but I can’t.
 I want to pretend that these things don’t happen.
 I don’t want to educate my children to the very real horrors that occur in the world.

-So my husband tells them about the massacre in Newton, Connecticut.
+So my husband tells them about the massacre in Newtown, Connecticut.
 How we need to pray for the victims.
 We send you to school where we believe it is safe and we know that everyday that you come home is a blessing.
 I think to myself, Is that enough?
 No, I don’t think it is.

-I search the internet for more ideas on how to talk to our kids about the tragedy.
+I search the Internet for more ideas on how to talk to our kids about the tragedy.
 Many articles urge parents to ask if their children heard anything and then act as a sounding board.
 Just listen.
 That sounds good to me.

 I asked my nine-year-old daughter if she heard anything beside what Daddy told her about the massacre.
 She said, “Of course Mommy.
 I saw it in the newspaper before you woke up.
 There are lots of dead children and adults.”